streetsata/streetsata/README.md

 I'm a Full-Stack ASP .Net Developer 💻
 </h2>

 I love the entire process of developing creative projects.
+In my practice, I use a combination of .NET, relational and non-relational databases.
+For the frontend, I leverage Angular.
 With a more four of hands-on experience in software development, I bring forth a strong track record encompassing four years of proficiency in .NET technology and over five years of expertise in working with both relational and non-relational databases.
 Throughout my career, I have played a pivotal role in contributing to the growth and success of various projects, from their initial conception to ensuring sustained operational excellence.

 ### 🤝 Connect with me: